Refinable modeling for unbinned SMEFT analyses: Introduction

 \section{Introduction}

-The Large Hadron Collider (LHC) is a veritable gold mine of data, where complex detector signatures emanate from the decays of particles produced in hard-scatter interactions at the highest achievable energy scales.
-It presents a challenge and a fertile ground for exploring fundamental physics.
-Recent developments in machine learning~(ML) algorithms provide a rich technological toolkit that goes far beyond improving reconstruction and object-tagging performances but opens the door to novel analysis techniques.
-High-dimensional unbinned data analyses, where the predictions for dozens of features probe an equally large number of model parameters, become feasible via machine-learned surrogates trained to provide optimality in the context of the underlying hypothesis tests.
+The Large Hadron Collider (LHC) generates vast amounts of data from particle decays in high-energy interactions, offering a unique opportunity to explore fundamental physics.
+Recent advances in machine learning (ML) provide powerful tools not only for reconstruction and object-tagging but also for novel analysis techniques.
+High-dimensional unbinned analyses, where dozens of features probe a large number of model parameters, are now feasible with machine-learned surrogates optimized for hypothesis testing.

-In the theoretical domain, the absence of any compelling signal of new resonant phenomena fuelled the rise of the standard model effective field theory (SMEFT)~\cite{Buchmuller:1985jz,Leung:1984ni, Degrande:2012wf,Brivio:2017vri, Isidori:2023pyp} as the preferred language for describing hypothetical phenomena below an assumed energy scale chosen at $\Lambda_{\textrm{SMEFT}}=1$~\TeV and separating the LHC energy scale from resonant phenomena at the BSM energy scale.
-The SMEFT is a powerful framework extending the standard model~(SM) Lagrangian by field monomials whose prefactors, the Wilson coefficients, are the parameters of interest~(POIs) in experimental measurements.
-These give the experimentalists access to a wide range of hypothetical high-scale models without dealing with the complexity of those models' fundamental parameters.
-The SMEFT organizing principle is the operators' mass dimension, starting at six for the new physics scenarios relevant at the LHC~\cite{Grzadkowski:2010es}.
-Because the Wilson coefficients' lowest-order matrix-element~(ME) modifications are linear, we can accurately describe the cross-section deviations by quadratic polynomials within the SMEFT's range of validity~\cite{Schoefbeck:2895759}.
-This simple analytic structure is exploited in various simulation-based inference techniques that forecast significant performance gains, in particular when many Wilson coefficients are probed simultaneously~\cite{GomezAmbrosio:2022mpm, Chatterjee:2022oco,Chatterjee:2021nms, Chen:2020mev,Chen:2023ind,Cranmer:2015bka,Brehmer:2018kdj,Brehmer:2018eca,Brehmer:2018hga,Brehmer:2019xox,Brehmer:2019gmn,Butter:2021rvz}.
-Such algorithms provide statistically optimal observables at the detector level, promising optimal performance and fast evaluation after an upfront training stage.
+In the theoretical domain, the lack of new resonance signals has led to the adoption of the standard model effective field theory (SMEFT)~\cite{Buchmuller:1985jz,Leung:1984ni,Degrande:2012wf,Brivio:2017vri, Isidori:2023pyp} as the main framework for describing phenomena below an assumed energy scale, conventionally set at $\Lambda_{\textrm{SMEFT}}=1$~\TeV.
+This framework extends the standard model (SM) Lagrangian with field monomials, where the Wilson coefficients serve as the parameters of interest (POIs).
+The SMEFT enables experimentalists to test a range of high-scale models without dealing with their fundamental parameters.